 Organization and Topics

-This class is traditionally organized around five weekly learning modules.
+This class is organized around four weekly learning modules.
 Each module features a brief “lesson,” including reading, discussion, and a small assignment, such as creating a portion of an online syllabus.
-In this condensed offering, the first module will be completed in the first week, and the remaining four will be condensed into a two-week timeframe.
 Modules also include examples from UNL online courses and additional resources for exploration.
 Module topics include:

-During the three-week session, you will be expected to check in on the course site daily, complete assignments that will help you prepare your online course, and engage in discussion boards with peers.
+During the four-week session, you will be expected to check in on the course site daily, complete assignments that will help you prepare your online course, and engage in discussion boards with peers.
 Your commitment is necessary for a productive and successful learning environment and to reap the benefits of the institute.
-In considering whether or not to pursue a certificate for the Online Teaching Academy, please note the following expectations for earning a certificate of completion:
+In considering whether or not to pursue a certificate for the Institute for Online Teaching, please note the following expectations for completion:

 - Review course materials for each module